deiga/peep/README.md

 # Peep

 Peep is a smart `fs.watch` wrapper which is lighter and faster.
-It uses as less `fs.FSWatcher`s as possible, and could prevent duplicate watching.
+It uses as little `fs.FSWatcher`s as possible, and can prevent duplicate watching.

-Peep has a better `.add()` method which could automatically detect nested structures between the current watched files and directories, and choose the best strategy to make it fast and of less resources usage.
+Peep has a better `.add()` method which can automatically detect nested structures between the current watched files and directories, and choose the best strategy to make it fast and use less resources.

 ## Installation